Home to over 6.4 million people, Toronto is the 5th largest city in North America behind Mexico City, New York, Los Angeles, and Chicago.

 Whatever your budget, you’ll witness award-winning productions, with renowned shows like Wicked, Annie, School of Rock, and Grease all having been on-stage recently – but book early to secure your seat.

-Old Town is made up of six neighborhoods and is where you’ll find the best food in the city.
+Old Town is made up of six neighbourhoods and is where you’ll find the best food in the city.
 The Entertainment District is home to performing-arts events and popular clubs and bars (you might even bump into Drake!).

 Yorkville and The Annexe are the most fashionable areas and are home to Chanel and Tiffany Stores, whilst Kensington Market is a melting pot of culture and tastes.
 Chinatown is home to Thai, Vietnamese and Japanese cuisine.
 Queen West is your place to mingle with hipsters, and Liberty Village is mainly home to young professionals who’ve attracted start-ups and interesting local businesses.